NetApp/trident/docs/kubernetes/upgrades/operator-upgrade.rst

 .. warning::

-   If you are running Kubernetes 1.17 or later, and are looking to upgrade to ``20.07.1`` or above, it is important you provide ``parameter.fsType`` in StorageClasses used by Trident.
+   When upgrading, it is important you provide ``parameter.fsType`` in StorageClasses used by Trident.
 StorageClasses can be deleted and recreated without disrupting pre-existing volumes.
 This is a **requirement** for enforcing `Security Contexts <https://kubernetes.io/docs/tasks/configure-pod-container/security-context/>`_